Writers - Tennant/Lowe/Powell

 If all of these different interpretations seem a bit much, then let's give Neil the final word on it.
 As he states in the aforementioned issue of Literally, "I think it could be anything about two people."

 - "… the die is cast" – Die here is the singular form of the plural word dice.
 "The die is cast" is an metaphorical expression referring to dice-based games of chance, simply meaning that a decision has already been made or an event has already occurred, the consequences of which are now unavoidable.
+In short, what's done is done.
 The ancient Roman historian Suetonius attributed it (in Latin: "Alea iacta est") to Julius Ceasar in reference to his fateful and irrevocable step of crossing the Rubicon River with his army and advancing on Rome, thereby triggering civil war.
 The earliest known written record of this phrase in English dates back to the mid-1600s.

 - Mixer: Jeremy Wheatley